 DIT launches Inaugural Student Entrepreneur Academy entitled I-Cubed

-The I-Cubed programme, delivered by DIT Hothouse, is a platform to help participants launch a viable business and to progress as entrepreneurs.
+The I-Cubed programme, delivered by DIT Hothouse, is a platform to help participants launch a viable startup and to progress as entrepreneurs.

-DIT offers participants the space, expertise and €5000 funding to work on their early stage business.
+DIT offers participants the space, expertise and €5000 funding to work on their startup business ideas.

 Participants on this years programme include:

 Brian David Henderson: